How To Prepare A Contingency Plan

 By extension, having a Plan B applies to your career as well.
 I’ve seen too many people put all of their eggs in one basket and think that nothing could possibly go awry with the company where they have been employed for many years.

 You’ll be glad to be in the position of having a Plan B in the event of a disaster within your company as you step right over into your next position.
-You can see the value of having a Plan B in the IT project planning process.
 You’ll always be one step ahead of your project team by anticipating that things may go wrong and planning for them accordingly.

 Looking for a Project Management solution that comes with an automatic backup plan?
 Try ProjectManager.com FREE for 30 days and use the online File Storage area to keep a regular backup of project files on your PC.
 Project Manager.com makes Online Storage simple and easy, saving you time on projects.